Paladynee/ffmpeg_render_scripts/README.md

 VP9 is currently experimental and not recommended.

+# TODO:
+Add optional CRF, bitrate, FPS and resolution control mechanisms.
+Might as well turn this into a Rust program.

 # How to use

 Make sure the video and the script file is in the same folder.